Audi e-tron Insurance Rates

 Rates are averaged for all Audi e-tron models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers with multiple at-fault accidents may pay on average $2,130 more every year than a driver with a clean driving record
+- Higher risk drivers with DUI or reckless driving convictions may be required to pay an average of $2,130 more every year than a safer driver

-- Increasing comprehensive and collision deductibles can save around $900 each year
+- Increasing deductibles can save around $900 each year

 Rate Tables and Charts